williamdemeo/logic-seminar-spring2018/PITCHME.md

 ### A Change of Tack

 <ul>
-<li class="fragment"> Instead of discussing ways to formalize math, let's consider
-ways to extend programming languages, e.g. richer data types, new paradigms/techniques.</li>
+<li class="fragment"> Instead of discussing ways to formalize math, we might consider ways to extend programming languages, e.g. richer data types, new paradigms/techniques.</li>

 <li class="fragment"> We will consider a high level functional language and see
 how it makes programming easier; some classical algorithms become easy or obvious;